marawan206/TLDiscord_Bot/README.md

 4. Push to the branch
 5. Create a Pull Request

 ## Support

+For support, please:
+1. Check the existing documentation
+2. Contact server administrators
-For support, please join our Discord server or create an issue in the repository.
+3. Create an issue in the repository